Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 Fix # 2: Download the Latest Visual C++ Redistributable

-If you’ve just purchased a new Windows PC or installed a fresh copy of Windows, Kodi may occasionally fail to run.
+If you’ve just purchased a new Windows PC or installed a fresh copy of Windows, you may face a Kodi Windows 10 crash.

 The application crashes on launch without displaying an error message.
 So, here’s a quick remedy for this issue.